TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/thinger-io/_index.md

 ## Executing Downlink Processes

-[Thinger.io](https://thinger.io/)'s [{{% tts %}} Plugin](https://docs.thinger.io/plugins/the-things-stack) has been prepared to automatically manage sending downlink messages to {{% tts %}} server, this system takes the data from the device downlink property, autogenerated during device provisioning and inserts it as a response to the next HTTP request from the system.
-In this way we can create device configuration and controlling processes just modifying the value of this property by means of a [Dashboard widget](https://docs.thinger.io/features/dashboards), [Node-RED](https://docs.thinger.io/plugins/node-red), or direct API integration.
+[Thinger.io](https://thinger.io/)'s [{{% tts %}} Plugin](https://docs.thinger.io/plugins/the-things-stack) has been prepared to automatically manage sending downlink messages to {{% tts %}} server.
+[Thinger.io](https://thinger.io/) Cloud takes the data from the device downlink property, autogenerated during device provisioning, and inserts it as a response to the next HTTP request from the system.
+Therefore, allowing the creation of device configurations and being able to control processes by just modifying the value of this property by means of a [Dashboard widget](https://docs.thinger.io/features/dashboards), [Node-RED](https://docs.thinger.io/plugins/node-red), or direct API integration.

 1. Configure the plugin's downlink settings at [Thinger.io](https://thinger.io/)
 2. Write a codification script if required using the plugin's `downlink payload processing`